 - 4 week(s)

 In 1994, almost one million Rwandans were killed by their former friends and neighbors in a span of one hundred days.
 Yet this small, mountainous East African nation has managed in recent years to make extraordinary progress in reconciliation, economic development, political stability, and education.
 Rwanda leads the world in some aspects of social and political innovation, with the world’s first majority of female members of Parliament, and many young policy makers educated abroad who have returned to improve the lives of the Rwandan people.
 The volunteer project on this community service program is based outside of Nyamata, a town just south of Rwanda’s capital, Kigali.
 It is a region that suffers from chronic drought and food shortages, and therefore has one of the nation’s highest levels of poverty.
 Our volunteer projects here center on much needed maintenance at the local public school, and work with severely disabled children at a small, locally run organization founded by close friends of Putney.
-This organization is in the midst of building a new home for their project, so we combine work with the residents with mixing cement and helping build their future campus.
+This organization is in the midst of building a new home for their project, so we combine work with the residents with construction projects that help to build their future campus.

 In addition to our work at this organization and at the local public school, we volunteer at the Akilah Institute, a professional college for young women founded by an alumna of a Putney Student Travel community service program.
 The school, which is currently based in Kigali, will be moving to its new campus just outside of Nyamata this fall.
 We have been invited to help put the final touches on the campus, and also to work one-on-one with the students there, who are eager to practice their English in preparation for their final exams.
 You will also choose an independent research project.
 Possible topics include: the many effects of the genocide on life today, the role of music and dance in Rwanda, tourism and the economy, the role of women in government, and Rwanda’s unique judicial model.
-Late afternoons and evenings are usually devoted to group activities with friends in town: dances, soccer games, hikes, and local speakers.
-Weekend excursions include visits to a traditional Twa tribal group and hikes into the surrounding hills.
+Late afternoons and evenings are devoted to group activities with friends in town: dances, soccer games, hikes, and local speakers.
+Weekend excursions include visits to a traditional Twa tribal group, an excursion to a national wildlife park, and hikes into the surrounding hills.
 Upon successful completion of the volunteer program, you can expect to receive a certificate for 80-100 hours of community service.

 On weekends, explore northern Rwanda’s lush green landscape, hike through coffee and tea plantations and up volcanoes in search of golden monkeys, visit the Kigali Genocide Memorial, a museum dedicated to Rwanda’s tragedy, explore the green hills of Kigali, and shop for crafts in its colorful markets.
 Spend a night in hotels on beautiful Lake Kivu and in Ruhengeri, the gateway to Volcanoes National Park.